jwSharp/chess/README.md

 Current Contributors: [Jacob Sharp][1]

 Original Authors: [Jacob Sharp][1], [Amy Ciuffoletti][2], [Ashley Butela][3], [Mehmet Özen][4], and [Nabeyou Tadessa][5].
 A special thank you to our project mentor [Felipe Rivera][6].
-Thanks to the instructional team at Talentsprint's Teachwise.
+Thanks to the instructional team at TalentSprint's TeachWise.

 [1]: https://www.linkedin.com/in/jacob-w-sharp/ "Jacob Sharp's LinkedIn"
 [2]: https://www.linkedin.com/in/amy-c-9b7a9a23b/ "Amy Ciuffoletti's LinkedIn"